-Students will learn to analyse the intratextual and extratextual factors of a non-literary text intended for translation, learn to work with parallel texts, search for relevant terminology and they will learn about the basics of praxeology of professional translation.
-At the same time, they will be introduced to the basic theoretical foundations of non-literary translation.
-They will practice translating documentation, legal texts, professional texts and software products in their home preparation for the seminars.
-This will give them a good starting point for specialisation in practice and will also give them an insight into the latest trends in translation practice.
+Students will learn to analyse the intratextual and extratextual factors of a literary text intended for translation, they will learn how to research information, practise Slovak stylistics and grammar, and learn about he basics of praxeology of literary translation.
+At the same time, they will also get acquainted with the basic theoretical foundations of literary translation.